JeanneD4RK/ssh-port-forwarder-docker/README.md

 The server does not require any configuration to run.
 You only need to forward the desired public port to the container's port 22

-`docker run -d -p 2222:22 --name my-forwarder-server ssh-port-forwarder`
+`docker run -d -p 2222:22 -p 80:80 --name my-forwarder-server ssh-port-forwarder`

 #### Client

 The following example will send all the traffic on 1.2.3.4:80 to myserver.lan:80

-`docker run -d -e MODE=client -e REMOTE_HOST=1.2.3.4 -e REMOTE_PORT=2222 -e REMOTE_LISTEN=80 -e FORWARD_HOST=myserver.lan -e FORWARD_PORT=8080 --name my-forwarder-client ssh-port-forwarder`
+`docker run -d -e MODE=client -e CONF=tunnels.conf -v $PWD/tunnels.conf:/root/tunnels.conf --name my-forwarder-client ssh-port-forwarder`

 In case of connection failure, the client will try to reconnect every seconds.